calvinchengkw/calvinchengkw.github.io/_pages/about.md

   - /about.html
 ---

 I am an economic policy researcher and practitoner based in KL, Malaysia with more than 8 years of experience in policy research, economics, and consulting.
-I am driven to find answers to difficult policy questions.
+I am driven by the curiosity find answers to difficult policy questions.

 **Current**
 Currently a research fellow at the Institute of Strategic and International Studies (ISIS) Malaysia.
 I lead the economic research work to inform and influence evidence-based policymaking.
 I have consulted for federal and state governments on policy projects, collaborated with multinational development institutions on research, and worked with civil society organizations on the ground.
 I hold a Master’s degree from the London School of Economics and Political Science (LSE) and a Bachelor’s degree from Monash University Clayton.